hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

     OK

 Hooray!
-Tune in next week, for when we *really* get off the admin site, and into testing some Django pages we've written ourselves...
+Tune in next week, for when we finally get off the admin site, and into testing some Django pages we've written ourselves...